IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 * `Update` The update of an instance is considered failed when no response is received for 20 minutes.
 * `Delete` The deletion of an instance is considered failed when no response is received for 10 minutes.

 ICD create instance typically takes between 30 minutes to 45 minutes.
-Delete and update takes a minute.
+Delete and update takes a minute with the exception of an in place version upgrade.
 Provisioning time are unpredictable, if the apply fails due to a timeout, import the database resource once the create is completed.

 ## Argument reference